 Hi everyone.
 So only one week to go until St. Patrick’s Day!
 One of the things I love most about our national holiday is the coming together of people from all over the world to celebrate our love of Ireland.
 It seems that the whole world goes green for St. Patrick’s Day so lets take a quick trip around the globe and visit some famous landmarks all decked out in green for the big day.

 1.The Empire State Building NYC

 So first we’re off to the Big Apple and the iconic Empire State Building.
 Although St. Patrick’s Day was originally a Catholic holiday and only celebrated in Ireland as a Feast Day, it was Irish immigrants who started the first Sparade in NYC in the 1700s.

 2.The Chicago River

 Staying stateside, we’re off to the Windy City.
-Since 1962, Chicago has been turning it’s river green for the big day.
+Since 1962, Chicago has been turning it’s river green for St. Patrick’s Day.
 The operation involves 8 workers.
 4 of them get into the boat and add the dye to the river, closely followed by the other 4 who swirl it around and hey presto!
-You’ve got a green river for 6-10 hours.
+You’ve got a green river for 6-10 hours!

 Slán go fóill!